Sandboxie: Sandboxie Plus (fork)

-While Sandboxie Plus remains free to use for personal use, a few of the newly developed features are only available to project supporters with a valid "supporter certificate".
+Although the Classic edition lacks native interface support for Plus features, both editions offer the same security and compatibility fixes.
+While they remain free for private non-commercial use, a few of the newly developed features are only available to project supporters with a valid "supporter certificate".

 Until version 0.4.5, antivirus software, including Microsoft Defender Antivirus, falsely flagged Sandboxie Plus.
 To clear this false flag, the Sandboxie Plus developer had to pay Microsoft for a digital certificate, which he raised thanks to donors on Patreon.
 Version 0.5.0 was the first digitally signed version of Sandboxie Plus.
+An exception exists for the pre-release versions, which are usually not signed to speed up the release process.

 Reception

 Sandboxie was included in Brothersoft's 2010 Editors Pick list.
 In November 2011, Gizmo's Freeware gave Sandboxie a rating of 9 out of 10 stars and included it in their Editors' Choice List as the "Best Free Browser Protection Utility".
 Softonic has given Sandboxie a rating of 8 out of 10 with Elena Santos stating in her review that "Sandboxie is a handy tool to test untrustworthy software without putting your system in danger."